ebellocchia/py_crypto_hd_wallet/readme/bip_wallet.md

 ### Getting specific wallet data

 For getting specific data, the following methods of `HdWalletBip` can be used:
-- `GetDat(HdWalletBipDataTypes`) : return the specified data type if existent, `None` otherwise
+- `GetData(HdWalletBipDataTypes`) : return the specified data type if existent, `None` otherwise
-- `HasDat(HdWalletBipDataTypes`) : return if the specified data type is existent
+- `HasData(HdWalletBipDataTypes`) : return if the specified data type is existent

 The possible data types `HdWalletBipDataTypes` are:
 - `HdWalletBipDataTypes.WALLET_NAME` : wallet name